JCPTrevillian/JCPTrevillian/README.md

   <summary><h4>My Life Changing Journey into Tech  (for people love a great background story!)</h4></summary>
   I was a Registered Dental Assistant who worked my way up through every role in the dental office to General Manager.

   I was responsible for multiple locations for an oral surgery practice.
-I also owned and operated my own incorporated small businesses.
+I also owned and operated my own incorporated small business.

   During the pandemic I decided to take a leap of faith and bet on myself.
 While I loved dentristry (I still do) I also love